memflow/memflow-qemu/README.md

 connectors in a rust project without using the memflow plugin inventory.
 This might cause duplicated exports being generated in your project.

+### Installing the library

+The stand-alone library can be installed with the `install.sh` script.
+It will place it inside `~/.local/lib/memflow` directory.
+Add `~/.local/lib` directory to `PATH` to use the connector in other memflow projects.

 ### Building the stand-alone plugin

-The stand-alone plugin of this library is feature-gated behind the `plugin` feature.
+Alternatively, you may want to compile the plugin manually.
+The plugin part is feature-gated behind the `plugin` feature.
 To compile a dynamic library as a plugin use the following command:

 ```cargo build --release --all-features```